Facilities Management

 Ongoing

-These critical systems in multiple buildings around campus are either in a ‘down’ status or have passed their usable life and are likely to fail soon.
-Facilities Management has developed an initial project to execute the highest priority HVAC and elevator upgrades/repairs during the 2025-2026 academic year.
+Elevator systems in multiple buildings around campus are either in a ‘down’ status or have passed their usable life and are likely to fail soon.
+Facilities Management has developed an initial project to execute the highest priority upgrades/repairs during the 2025-2026 academic year.
 These upgrades will continue annually as an appropriate major maintenance rhythm is developed.

 Updates:

-• Robertson Center – Work is scheduled to commence in May.
+• Work is scheduled to begin in April.

 Ongoing